okinp/liquid-wiki/Liquid-for-Designers.md

 ### Expressions and Variables

 Expressions are statements that have values.
-Liquid templates can use expressions in several places; most often in output tags, but also as arguments to some other tags.
+Liquid templates can use expressions in several places; most often in output statements, but also as arguments to some tags or filters.

 Liquid accepts the following kinds of expressions: